 VisiBroker offers two kinds of object wrappers: typed and untyped.
 You can mix the use of both of these object wrappers within a single application.
-For information on typed wrappers, see "Typed object wrappers" on page 375.
-For information on untyped wrappers, see "Untyped object wrappers" on page 370.
+For information on typed wrappers, see "Typed object wrappers".
+For information on untyped wrappers, see "Untyped object wrappers".
 The following table summarizes the important distinctions between these two kinds of object wrappers.